tsaniawarda2/dummyjson-api-playwright/README.md

 ## 📌 Project Overview

-This project automates several core API functionalities on DummyJSON, including:
+This project contains **33 automated API test cases** built with Playwright and TypeScript to validate core REST API functionalities provided by DummyJSON.

 - 🔐 Authentication
 - 👤 Users